godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 Explaining the VR controller code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, let's go through all of the class variables in the script:
+First, let's go through all the class variables in the script:

 * ``controller_velocity``: A variable to hold a rough approximation of the VR controller's velocity.
 * ``prior_controller_position``: A variable to hold the VR controller's last position in 3D space.